rocky/python-uncompyle6/README.rst

 Known Bugs/Restrictions
 -----------------------

-Python 2 deparsing decompiles each and all the Python 2.7.10 and 2.7.11 installed packages I have on my system.
-All but less that 10% verify.
+Python 2 deparsing decompiles each and all the Python 2.7.10 and 2.7.11 installed packages I have on my system. more than 90% verify ok.
 Some of thse failures may be bugs in the verification process.
 So as such, it is probably a little better than uncompyle2.
 Other Python 2 versions do worse.

-Python 3 deparsing before 3.5 is okay, but even there, more work is needed to decompile all of its library.
-Python 3.5 is missing some of new opcodes and idioms added, but it still often works.
+More than 90% the Python 3.3, and 3.4 Python packages that I have installed on my system deparse.
+Python 3.2 fares at a little less than 90%.
+(Each Python version has about 200 byteocde files).
+All of the bytecode deparses also verify.
+Python is more problematic and is missing some of new opcodes and idioms added.
+But it still often works.

 There is lots to do, so please dig in and help.